pnp/powershell/documentation/Submit-PnPSearchQuery.md

 ```

 ### -Refiners
-The list of refiners to be returned in a search result.
+The list of refiners to be returned in a search result, separated by a comma.
+I.e. contentclass,ContentType(filter=7/0/*).

 ```yaml
 Type: String